 Our journey also led us to explore workload optimization tools such as AWS Compute Optimizer and Auto Scaling, which help fine-tune resources and optimize performance based on workload demands.

-Additionally, we discussed hybrid cloud solutions with AWS Local Zones and Outposts, extending AWS infrastructure closer to on-premises environments, and explored emerging technologies like AWS Wavelength and VMware Cloud on AWS, catering to specialized compute needs.
+We discussed hybrid cloud solutions with AWS Local Zones and Outposts, extending AWS infrastructure closer to on-premises environments, and explored emerging technologies like AWS Wavelength and VMware Cloud on AWS, catering to specialized compute needs.

 We also delved into batch computing with AWS Batch, simplified compute solutions with Lightsail and Fargate, and explored hybrid cloud simulation with AWS SimSpace Weaver.